sielerjm/michaelsielerblog/posts/SciWr_W1U1v1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Things to watch out for in your writing**

--Pay attention to vague words.
+- Pay attention to vague words.
 - Physiologic?
 What exactly does this mean?
 - Molecular species?
 Which species?
 - Watch out for jargon.
 Simplify as much as possible.
 - Careful of acronyms and initialisms.

   - Unless they are standard terms.
-Most readers won't know what they mean.
+Most readers won't know what they mean

 - Be mindful of using passive voice.
 - Place verb early on in sentence